WICG/scroll-to-text-fragment/README.md

 #### Citations / Reference links

-Links are sometimes used as citations in web pages where the author wishes to substantiate a claim with a reference to a source page (e.g. references in wikipedia).
-These source pages can often be large, so finding the exact passage that supports the claim can be very time consuming.
+Links are sometimes used as citations in web pages where the author wishes to substantiate a claim by referencing another page (e.g. references in wikipedia).
+These reference pages can often be large, so finding the exact passage that supports the claim can be very time consuming.
 By linking to the passage that supports their underlying claim, authors can make it more efficient for readers to follow their overall argument.

 #### Sharing a specific passage in a web page